Anthony Edwards allegedly lied about using a condom with ex

-Leaked text messages from Anthony Edwards' ex, Ayesha Howard, have been circulating, alleging that the NBA star did not use a condom when they had sex.
+Leaked text messages from Anthony Edwards' ex, Ayesha Howard, have been circulating, alleging that the Minnesota Timberwolves star did not use a condom when they had sex.

 According to a screenshot posted by The Neighborhood Talk, Howard allegedly asked, “You don’t like condoms?” to which Edwards responded, “I do but not those ones.”